The marketplace for designers and Makers in Vietnam

 Agnes, How long do you live in the City?

-We settled in Saigon in December 2015, already almost two years ago.
+We settled in Saigon in December 2015.
 For professional reasons, it was a good time for us to leave Hong Kong where we lived for 11 years our first expatriation.
 My husband is Artistic Director and at the time was leading a team for L’Oréal.
 For eight years he was in charge of the Asia Pacific region, developing Design Shops for all the Luxury brands of the group and then took over the management of the design for the Australian brand Jurlique.
 Finally, he created his company in interior design and Retail Design: LAB:OM.
 On my side, I was working as Designer in Free-lance in Hong Kong.
 I used to developed collections for brands.
 In parallel, I explored the ceramic world.
 A Chinese master trained me, and I quickly began to develop a Collection resulting from my past experiences and knowledge.
 Live in Saigon was a turning point for us both, who naturally pushed us to change our way of life.
 The choice to settle in Vietnam came naturally from our attraction to the Vietnamese culture and meetings with people.
 The energy of the country and all the possibilities it offers to rebound and blossom pushed us also to come here.

 How would you describe your home?
 If you had to describe his style in one word?